churc/MajorStudio1/index.md

 ### Display groups of artworks connected by a particular search word, as another way of entering the collection.
 Are the images related, where do the references appear, what reference similarities or variations are there between different objects?

 ### "Uncertain" and "uncertainty" searches returns 426 artworks (March 2018, public domain, with images): [Json file](https://github.com/churc/MajorStudio1/tree/master/MetProjectsQual/uncertainty/assets).
 The visualization focuses on the relation of text and image.
-### Titles and dates hidden, each visible on hover.
-Click on green button for titles, dates.
+### Titles and dates hidden, visible on hover.
+Click on green button to view all titles, dates.
 204 artworks have uncertain/ty in their web label descriptions.
-Since these descriptions are not meant to be used elsewhere, each artwork is linked to its website image with web label.
+Since the web labels are not in the public domain, each artwork is linked to The Met web label.
 ### The word uncertain/ty is depicted where it occurs within the web label text.
 ### Material type selections: paintings, sculpture, textiles, clay, stone, glass, ink, paper; and specific time periods link to The Met website searches.
 ### Uncertainty in the header is linked to the title and date text.
-### Click on the green button for random reload.
+Click on the green button for random reload.